-Education: The OLVF Education Program provides a context for recreation and volunteerism in Southern Nevada.
+Education: Since 2012 OLVF has connected over 5000 children with bus transportation by distributing grants across a wide array of partner organizations.
+In addition, OLVF now provides staffing assistance for enriched programing.
+80 field trips have been scheduled by OLVF for 2015!
+The OLVF Education Program provides a context for recreation and volunteerism in Southern Nevada.
 It brings outdoor experiences and education to youth and adults.
 Specific outreach includes less-advantaged communities with limited access to outdoor experiences.
 Our education & youth programs involve both in-class and after-school program curriculum, and actively connecting young people through educational outings to their urban, local parks and to the spectacular resources that encircle the Las Vegas Valley.
 Field trips strengthen educational outcomes by providing outdoor classroom experiences that bring to life principles of science, history and culture.
 Youth participants have fun while they learn about and build connections to our special outdoor places.
 In many cases, youth trips involve a service component.
-Since 2012 OLVF has connected over 5000 children with bus transportation by distributing grants across a wide array of partner organizations.
-In addition, OLVF now provides staffing assistance for enriched programing.

-Volunteerism: The Outside Las Vegas Foundation works with jurisdictions and agencies throughout Southern Nevada to improve community connections to outdoor experiences in the region.
+Volunteerism: Since 2012, OLVF has logged over 8,500 hours as part of our Adopt-A-Trail Program!
+OLVF works with jurisdictions and agencies throughout Southern Nevada to improve community connections to outdoor experiences in the region.
 Parks and trails invite our residents and visitors out to experience nature and to connect with our community.
 These connections exist in the urban, suburban and rural areas of Southern Nevada.
-OLVF has established programs to strengthen these connections, and to engage the community in caring for these places.

 The Adopt-A-Trail program was launched in 2011 in partnership with the City of Las Vegas and has become a signature OLVF program.
 Cleanup events involve a broad spectrum of groups ranging from local churches to school groups and corporate participants.
 In 2011, roughly 1200 volunteer hours were generated.
 Since that time, the program has generated 2,000 to 2,500 hours per year and is on track to hit 10000 hours in 2015 in the City of Las Vegas area alone.
 With the expansion of the program to include Clark County and City of North Las Vegas, OLVF is poised to substantially increase community involvement in our trails systems.